© Crown copyright 2020

 |Cafés and canteens||Food delivery and takeaway can remain operational (and as above).

-Cafés and canteens at hospitals, police and fire services’ places of work, care homes or schools; prison and military canteens; services providing food or drink to the homeless.
+Cafés and canteens at hospitals, police and fire services’ places of work, care homes or schools; prison and military canteens; services providing food or drink to the homeless may remain open.

 |Hairdressers, barbers, beauty and nail salons, including piercing and tattoo parlours|